whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

-*** obscenity ***
-  - [] Combine all 'filter.mjs' modules into one shared file somehow...
-  - [] Make sure they don't filter "rapper" / make an exception there.
-  - [] Write a little terminal test for trying certain combos?

 *** chat ***
-  - [🟠] Show last chat message on homepage.
   - [] Add custom / cool notification icons, and also sounds?
     - [] Templated method from here didn't seem to work: https://firebase.google.com/docs/cloud-messaging/android/send-image
   - [] This could use the redis loop?